This is 40 (2012)

 Starring: Paul Rudd, Leslie Mann, John Lithgow, Megan Fox, Albert Brooks, Chris O’Dowd.

-I enjoyed this film a lot, not because it made me laugh (although that is one benefit as to why I enjoyed the film) but because it felt it highlighted a lot of things many people struggle with, particularly when it comes to leaving youth behind and working on accepting growing older, the film also highlighted how Debbie (Leslie Mann) and Pete’s (Paul Rudd) eldest daughter is going through puberty and the challenges that can bring.
+I enjoyed this film a lot, not because it made me laugh (although that is one benefit as to why I enjoyed the movie) but because it felt it highlighted a lot of things many people struggle with, particularly when it comes to leaving youth behind and working on accepting growing older, the film also highlighted how Debbie (Leslie Mann) and Pete’s (Paul Rudd) eldest daughter is going through puberty and the challenges that can bring.

 I give this film a 3.5 star rating!